 The researcher explored work life balance as the first theme.
 Work-life balance (WLB) has been described in a variety of ways over the years.
 WLB is vital in determining an employee's attitude toward their business and their lives, claims Scholarios and Marks (2004).
 Timms et al. (2015) looked at WLB as a potential indicator of job engagement.
-They also took into account the impact of WLB on work performance, both good and bad and the study demonstrated a relationship between all three aspects of job engagement (i.e., absorption, devotion, Our findings of UGC depicted that and vigor). work place environment is heavily influenced by the informal WLB and it boost the engagement level because of the flexibility and freedom it creates through informal WLB.
+They also took into account the impact of WLB on work performance, both good and bad and the study demonstrated a relationship between all three aspects of job engagement (i.e., absorption, devotion, and vigor).
+Our findings of UGC depicted that work place environment is heavily influenced by the informal WLB and it boost the engagement level because of the flexibility and freedom it creates through informal WLB.
 Most work-life balance policies are organized programs or rules established at the human resources level, with the goal of assisting employees in integrating their paid employment with other vital life responsibilities.
-Formal policies, such as role induction, can help individuals gain professional awareness and increase work engagement, however, informal practices of work-life balance are more beneficial in creating a balance between paid work and life (Eberman et al., 2019).
+Formal policies, such as role induction, can help individuals gain professional awareness and increase work engagement.